-There’s one thing I really don’t like and that’s standing in lines … and I know you feel the same way.
+There’s one thing I really don’t like and that’s standing in lines … and I know you probably feel the same way.
 That’s why I learned from an early age the value of holding elite status with airlines, hotels and car rentals.
 It’s also why I signed up for TSA PreCheck, Global Entry, NEXUS and CLEAR so that I can speed through security (CLEAR & TSA PreCheck) and immigration in the USA (Global Entry) and Canada (NEXUS).
 RELATED: The Trick to Getting TSA PreCheck Fast and 4 Other Tips You Need to Know

-This week, I’m coming to you from Hawaii and one of my favorite places to get breakfast is Island Vintage.
+I just returned from 12 days in Hawaii and one of my favorite places to get breakfast in Waikiki is Island Vintage.
 I love their incredible acai bowls but I hate their long lines.
 FYI: My favorite is their Waialua Moana Bowl, which has acai and Wailua dark chocolate, Big Island cacao nibs, house-made coconut peanut butter, local banana, strawberry, seasonal berries, granola and Big Island organic raw white honey.
+Yum!

-The same has been true for the Cheesecake Factory here in Waikiki.
-I don’t stand in their long lines either.
-I just use their website.
 I know what you’re thinking: You go to Hawaii and eat at Cheesecake Factory?
-I don’t normally eat at big chains but it’s super easy with kids as I can order spaghetti with meatballs and a couple of flat bread pizzas and my kids love it and it’s enough food for all of us.
+I don’t normally eat at big chains but occasionally, it’s super easy with kids as I can order spaghetti with meatballs and a couple of flat bread pizzas and my kids love it.
+Plus, it’s enough food for all of us.
 Sometimes, you just need the easy option.

-But I digress.
-The point of this post is that one of the positive things to come out of this pandemic is the fact that many companies used their downtime to invest in technology so many places now offer online ordering for takeout, which will make your vacation (and life) so much more pleasant.
+That’s another story but the point of this tip is that one of the positive things to come out of this pandemic is the fact that many companies used their downtime to invest in technology so many places now offer online ordering for takeout, which will make your vacation (and life) so much more pleasant.
 So if you’re heading anywhere to pick something up (not just food), find out if you can order it online and just pick it up so you don’t have to waste time waiting in a line.
 These days, a lot of things can be done online so it’s worth taking a few minutes to check that option out first.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.